 We join with all of you, our amazing travelers, our expert travel advisors, and our incredible industry partners in wishing everyone to stay safe and healthy during this time and to remain optimistic that it will pass.
 We will recover.
 We will be here.

 The Cultural Cuba team looks forward to whisking you to the land of music, dance, art, history, mojitos, cigars, daiquiris, and gorgeous beaches.
 And a culture blossoming with creativity, even under these circumstances.
 Cuba awaits.

 How can you ensure a successful and safe trip to Cuba?
 Be sure to work with a company with specific experience planning Cuba travel logistics and guide you regarding what to do (and what not to do) once you are on the Island.
-Cultural Cuba’s owner founder David Lee was named a Conde Nast Top Travel Specialist, one of the “Top 100 Travel Gurus” by Town & Country, and has consecutively been on the prestigious Wendy Perrin WOW List as the Trusted Travel Expert for Cuba.
+Cultural Cuba’s owner founder David Lee was named a Conde Nast Top Travel Specialist and one of the “Top 100 Travel Gurus” by Town & Country.

 Please contact us with any questions you have about private, custom, and legal travel to Cuba.
 Visit our Custom Cuba page for activities and experiences you can incorporate into your private curated trip or read traveler reviews and descriptive media highlights.
 Cultural Cuba seamlessly manages all the logistics so that our travelers can completely and safely enjoy a dynamic and enriching trip to Cuba.